BladeRunnerJS/brjs-site/_posts/2014-02-04-bladerunnerjs-sprint-5.md

 ## Stay tuned!

 We're excited about the BladeRunnerJS v0.4 release.
-There are a number of ways of keeping track of progress: on [this blog](http://bladerunnerjs.org/blog), on [Twitter](https://twitter.com/BladeRunnerJS), on our [Google Plus page](https://plus.google.com/u/0/108556511900055348789) and on [Github](https://github.com/BladeRunnerJS/brjs).
-No Facebook!
+There are a number of ways of keeping track of progress: on [this blog](http://bladerunnerjs.org/blog), on [Twitter](https://twitter.com/BladeRunnerJS), on our [Google Plus page](https://plus.google.com/u/0/108556511900055348789), on [Github](https://github.com/BladeRunnerJS/brjs) or by subscribing to the BRJS mailing list below:

+{% include register_form.html %}